Scope of our Program

 Compliance Program Management

-Our Board of Directors, through the CEO, carries the overall responsibility for creating a culture that values and emphasizes compliance and integrity.
+Our Board of Directors, through the COO, carries the overall responsibility for creating a culture that values and emphasizes compliance and integrity.

 The MHCO Compliance Committee is comprised of members of the management team and other key staff positions.
 The Compliance Liaison is the chairperson for this committee.
 The committee meets at least quarterly, and more frequently as needed.
 SEE APPENDIX A- Committee Members.